JLCR/Deep_RL_Unity_Navigation/README.md

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.

+This environment is provided by Unity Machine Learning Agents (ML-Agents).
+This is an open-source plugin that enables games and simulations to serve as environments for training intelligent agents.
+In this project, we are using the version v0.4 interface.

+Unity's environments to design, train, and evaluate your own deep reinforcement learning algorithms.

 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.